yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

     an adaptor.
  3. Make sure you know how to use common unix commands such as: `ls`, `mkdir`, `cd`, `pwd`.
- 4. Read through the [README.md](README.md) and look through the code.
+ 4. Read through the [README](README.md) and look through the code.
- 5. Ideally: Install the rest of the software needed by Part 3 and Part 4 of the lab.
+ 5. Ideally: Install the rest of the software needed by Part 3 and Part 4 of the lab (described in the `README`).

 ### *Turn-in*

-The wednesday lab is broken down into five parts:
+The thursday lab is broken down into five parts:
   1. You'll turn on an LED manually;
   2. Then copy a pre-compiled program to an micro-SD and boot up your pi;
   3. Then use a bootloader to ship the program to the pi directly;